Penang Island: Foodie Paradise

 Lastly, for dessert, we got a Malaysian peanut pandan pancake.

 We were huge fans of this style of Malaysian pancake.
-While I mentioned that we were disappointed with the street food scene in KL, we have mention the best peanut pancake that we had on our trip made by this elderly gentleman who has been serving these on the streets for decades.
+While I mentioned that we were disappointed with the street food scene in KL, we must give a shout-out to this elderly gentleman who has been serving these on the streets for decades and made the very best one we ate while in Malaysia.

 At first, we were surprised that the large Friday night street market in Jelutong did not shut down to vehicular traffic unlike many street markets that we have enjoyed in Thailand, so it didn’t make for as pleasant of an eating experience.
 However, we noticed that the market is mostly popular with locals, and many of them pull up (on their scooters) to the vendors’ carts and trucks on the street, grab their meals and go home to eat all the goodies.